SAP-samples/abap-cheat-sheets/07_String_Processing.md

 "Removing trailing blanks in strings without leading blanks;
 "you can use the following sequence of statements DATA(s4) = `hallo   `.
+DATA(s5) = s4.
 SHIFT s4 RIGHT DELETING TRAILING ` `. "'   hallo'
 SHIFT s4 LEFT DELETING LEADING ` `. "'hallo'

+"To remove trailing blanks, you can also use the following method of the "cl_abap_string_utilities class. cl_abap_string_utilities=>del_trailing_blanks( CHANGING str = s5 ).
+ASSERT s4 = s5.
+"Note the c2str_preserving_blanks method for preserving trailing blanks "when assigning text fields to data objects of type string.

 "String functions with parameters s1 = `hallo`.